shalvah/twittersignin/README.md

 1. The flow sends params as form data, not JSON or query params like the other APIs.
 2. The flow uses some additional OAuth parameters (`callback`) which must be included in the OAuth header.
 3. The success response is in query string format, not JSON.
-4. Some error responses are in XML format (Yep!), others are in JSON, others are just plain strings.
+4. Some error responses are in XML format (yep!🤷‍♂️), others are in JSON, others are just plain strings.

 It's easy to get a lot wrong.
-It's very likely you'l spend hours implementing Sign In With Twitter.
+It's very likely you'll spend hours implementing Sign In With Twitter in your app.
 This library aims to make it simple by abstracting away the differences and problems.

 Internally, this library is a wrapper around [Twit](https://github.com/ttezel/twit) (pinned at version 2.2.11).
 Twit provides a nice, consistent interface for accessing the Twitter APIs, but does not support these Twitter Sign In APIs.
 This library modifies some of Twit's internal behaviour to support them.
 The success responses are the same as the `data` object in Twit, and the errors thrown are the same as when using Twit.